Ada-Developers-Academy/cs-fun-mock-interviews/about-mock-interviews/about-mocks.md

     - Does your partner demonstrate good code style?
     - Does your partner demonstrate strong debugging skills?
 - Be kind to each other!
 Wherever possible, help your partner with hints as needed.
-- **Remember**: On the solution branch in each interview question repository, there is extra information for the interviewer at the bottome of the README file.
+- **Remember**: On the solution branch in each interview question repository, there is extra information for the interviewer at the bottom of the README file.
 It contains:
   - Answers to clarifying questions your partner might ask
   - Suggestions on hints you can give if needed